French Accordion: The Soul of French Music

 Legendary Accordionists

 The tradition of the French accordion has been shaped virtuoso performers who defined styles, innovated technically, and elevated the instrument to extraordinary artistic levels.
-These masters not only dominated the instrument but created stylistic schools that continue to influence new generations today.
+These masters not only mastered the instrument but created stylistic schools that continue to influence new generations today.

 Jo Privat (1919-1996)